moonycoin/moony/docs/complete-documentation.md

 ### Reserve Contract

 The Moony Reserve Contract is the trustless mechanism through which all Moony (MNY) enters circulation.
-Rather than relying on discretionary allocation, private sales, or centralized distribution, the entire Moony supply is placed into a smart contract that governs issuance according to transparent, immutable rules.
+Rather than relying on discretionary allocation, private sales, or centralized control, the entire Moony supply is held in a smart contract that issues tokens according to transparent, immutable rules.
+This ensures that every unit of Moony is acquired on equal terms, with no special access or preferential treatment.

 ::: tip 🚀 Smart Contract Addresses